 "One thing I know/ This pain will go." --Suzanne Vega

-I kissed a few frogs on the path to meeting my prince, my husband.
+I kissed a few frogs on the path to meeting my prince.
 And along the way, some left me green and croaking for a while.
 In those tough times, I would become even more aware of the textures & qualities of my clothes--my clothes became a form of solace, and dressing up would help me get through the next day even though I wanted to die.

 In the morning, the world insisting that I pick myself up and go to work, I'd don a crisp white shirt--white always fresh, always a new start.
 I'd make lists of all the things I liked about myself, about my life--from my kitty purring on my chest to listening to my favorite songs, to walking in the park through crunchy leaves.